 The temple is expected to be about 24,000 to 28,000 square feet and similar to the Newport Beach California Temple.
 On July 8, 2011, the location for the future temple was announced as the southeast corner of the intersection at Trilby Road and Timberline Road.
 A large LDS chapel is across the street from this location.
 Read more

-A new temple for Meridian, Idaho, was announced at General Conference by Mormon Prophet Thomas S. Monson on April 2, 2011.
-It will be the fifth temple to be built in the state of Idaho.
+A new temple for Meridian, Idaho, was announced at the 181st Annual General Conference of The Church of Jesus Christ of Latter-day Saints by President Thomas S. Monson on 2 April 2011.
+It will be the fifth temple to be built in the state of Idaho (the other four are in Boise, Twin Falls, Idaho Falls and Rexburg).
 Meridian is the third largest city in the state and is located about eleven miles west of Boise.
 There are more than 400,000 Latter-day Saints in Idaho.